glassandboxb/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project before moving on to less important tasks or bugs.
 You can use a task management tool, such as Trello or Jira, to keep track of tasks and their priorities.

+# 2024-01-03
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In programming, this translates to writing clean, maintainable code that solves problems efficiently.
+Always strive to reduce complexity by breaking down large tasks into smaller, modular functions or classes.
+Remember that what you build today may need to be understood and modified tomorrow, so clarity and simplicity are key virtues in your work."

+Also, "Optimize for readability and maintainability; premature optimization is the root of all evil." – Donald Knuth.
+This reminds us that clear, understandable code is often more valuable than prematurely optimized, complex code that can introduce bugs and hinder future development.